 For example, any type of computer repairs that may occur in your lab would require the use of several tools.
 The most efficient spaces will have these tools be readily available to employees or students.
 An unorganized workspace will likely lack the room to store these tools.

-Other organizational tools to consider include pegboards that can hold accessories, keyboard trays and articulating monitor arms, and bin rails or panels that can hold parts, accessories or office supplies.
+Other organizational tools for your computer workstations to consider include pegboards that can hold accessories, keyboard trays and articulating monitor arms for electronic equipment, and bin rails or panels that can hold parts, products or office supplies.

 It is also important to consider that you may not need storage space and therefore allocate your funding to other necessities for your lab bench.
 For example, if your computer lab is being used for research or testing, you may not need the same level of storage that you would in another type of lab.